Transfer and Experiential Credit for Professional Studies Students

-The School of Professional and Graduate Studies considers and evaluates all of these sources, allowing the adult student to transfer more credits into their St. Joseph’s degree program.
+Professional Studies Admissions considers and evaluates all of these sources, allowing the adult student to transfer more credits into their St. Joseph’s degree program.

 — or —

-Either way, many students begin their degree program at St. Joseph's College with more than half the credits they need to graduate.
-A total of 90 credits may be transferred from all sources combined—including prior learning and traditional transfer credit .
-To earn a bachelor's degree from St. Joseph's College, students must complete a minimum of 30 credits* in residence.
+Therefore, many students begin their degree program at St. Joseph's University with more than half the credits they need to graduate.
+To earn a bachelor's degree from St. Joseph's University, students must complete a minimum of 30 credits* in residence.

-* Certain majors may require a minimum of 32 credits be completed at St. Joseph's College.
+* Certain majors may require a minimum of 32 credits be completed at St. Joseph's University.

 Professional Studies students, except for Nursing majors, with extensive and varied experiential learning may participate in the Prior Experiential Learning Assessment (PELA) Program, which gives students the opportunity to apply for credit for their prior experiential learning.
 Validated learning, not the experience alone, is the basis for awarding credit.
 Professional Studies students do not receive credit for “having lived,” but rather for having mastered—through professional, creative, volunteer or other experience—knowledge and skills that are deemed to be at the college level and are applicable in the context of the student’s degree program.

 St. Joseph's University recognizes that adult learners, through their professional training and experience, attain knowledge and skills that can translate into collegiate credit.
 Professional Studies students with comprehensive experiential learning may participate in the Prior Experiential Learning Assessment Program (PELA), which gives students the opportunity to earn credit for their prior learning by: